yvolko/Bioinformatics-Tools-Repository/README.md

 # Select genes from gbk to fasta
 Selects neighbouring genes to the genes of interest.

+# Change fasta start position
+Changes start positon of sequence to a values given by user.

 ## How to use:
 ### DNA/RNA tool
 **run_dna_rna_tools**(**args, procedure) <br/>